CourtneyCole123/Pandas_Challenge/README.md

 <pre>Conclusions:</pre>

-• Schools that have a higher budget per student tend to have better math and reading scores
+• Schools that have a higher budget per student tend to have better math and reading scores.

 • Charter schools tend to have better math and reading scores.